BillJr99/Ursinus-CS377-Fall2021/_pages/Activities/activity-modelingjoin.md

   goals:
     - To model table joins
     - To differentiate between the different type of joins
-    - To implement table joins in SQL and programmatically
     - To identify potential anomalies in data schemas
     - To take steps to normalize data schemas to avoid anomalies
   additional_reading: